 On the other hand, the contributions you make to Roth 401(k)s or Roth IRAs are made with after-tax income, so you don’t get any tax advantages upfront.
 Instead, the money you contribute grows tax-free and isn’t subject to taxation upon withdrawal.

-Saving for retirement can be surprisingly simple, but a few common mistakes could end up costing you a lot of money.
+Saving for retirement can be surprisingly simple, but a few common retirement mistakes could end up costing you a lot of money.
 These tips will help you identify weaknesses in your current retirement plan and make the right adjustments.
+The quicker you fix your retirement mistakes, the better off you are!
 The sooner you start, the easier it will be to reach your retirement goals.